Cachapa: Characteristics

 Cachapas are usually served folded in half with lots of butter and the desired filling inside.
 They have a crispy exterior, and the inside is tender to simulate the texture of a pancake.
 Still, the color of the cachapas is yellowish due to the cornmeal, which makes it easier to differentiate between American pancakes and Venezuelan "pancakes."

 Preparation

-The batter is made with corn, sugar, eggs, milk, salt, cornflour (preferably Harina P.A.N), and melted butter in a food processor.
-The batter is placed on a non-stick skillet and shaped like a pancake.
-Once poured, cook for 4–5 minutes on each side and then enjoy with your favorite toppings and meats.
+The batter is made with tender corn kernels, sugar, milk, salt and melted butter.